City-of-Helsinki/drupal-helfi-platform/documentation/local.md

 If you need a production database, you can sync the database from production to testing environment and re-run `make fresh`.
 See
 [Syncing databases between OpenShift environments](/documentation/openshift-db-sync.md) for more information.

-The other option is to sync it using VPN running the `oc` tool on your local machine.
+The other option is to sync it using VPN and running the `oc` tool on your local machine.
 See:
 - [OpenShift OC tool](/documentation/openshift-oc.md)
 - [VPN instructions](https://helsinkisolutionoffice.atlassian.net/wiki/spaces/HELFI/pages/7535886371/Maintenance+VPN+Huoltoyhteys)